First Louisiana Oil Well

 Nine months after an historic discovery at Spindletop Hill, Texas, in 1901, oil erupted 90 miles to the east in Louisiana.
 W. Scott Heywood – already successful at Spindletop – revealed the Jennings oilfield with a 7,000-barrel-a-day well on September 21.

-Louisiana’s first commercial oil well came in on the Jules Clements farm six miles northeast of Jennings.
-Local investors earlier had formed the Jennings Oil Company and hired Scott, who recognized that gas seeps found nearby were nearly identical to the conditions observed at Spindletop.
+Louisiana’s first commercial oil well came in on the Jules Clements farm about seven miles northeast of Jennings.
+Local investors earlier had formed the Jennings Oil Company and hired Scott, who recognized that natural gas seeps found nearby were nearly identical to the conditions observed at Spindletop.

-Scott will insist on drilling deeper than many investors think wise.
+Scott would insist on drilling deeper than many investors thought wise.

 “At the age 29, W. Scott Haywood was already a seasoned, experienced and successful explorer,” notes the Louisiana Geological Survey (LGS).
 “He had gone to Alaska in 1897 during the great Yukon gold rush, sinking a shaft and mining a profitable gold deposit.”

-Haywood, who also had drilled several successful oil wells in California, convinced the reluctant Clements to allow drilling in the Jefferson Davis Parish farmer’s rice field.
+Haywood, who also had drilled several successful oil wells in California, convinced the reluctant Clements to allow drilling in the farmer’s rice field.
+The Clements farm was at the small, unincorporated community of Evangeline in Acadia Parish, northeast of Jennings.

 However, after drilling to 1,000 feet without finding oil or natural gas, the Jennings Oil Company’s investors wanted to abandon the first attempt.